 Best Dark Chocolate Bars

-If you’re short on time, below are my three favorite dark chocolate bars.
-I absolutely love Alter Eco.
+If you’re short on time, below are my favorite dark chocolate bars.
+I love Alter Eco.
 They focus on “Nourishing Foodie, Farmer and Field” and use very high quality, flavorful ingredients.

 - Alter Eco Dark Blackout with an 85 percent creamy cacao content